jsfuentes/Code-Cheatsheet/Python/async.md

 Well, Global Interpreter Lock aka GIL was introduced to make CPython’s memory handling easier and to allow better integrations with C (for example the extensions).
 The GIL is a locking mechanism that the Python interpreter runs **only one thread at a time.** Multiple process work, but are expensive.

 The revolution is the *event loop*.
 An event loop basically waits for something to happen and then acts on the event.
 The event loop tracks different I/O events and switches to tasks which are ready and pauses the ones which are waiting on I/O. Thus we don’t waste time on tasks which are not ready to run right now.
+Single threaded, but gives apperance of parallelism through waiting on I/O.

 ### Background